THIS DATE IN HISTORY: Jan. 16

 1934: Ken Doraty scores the only overtime hat trick in NHL history, giving the visiting Toronto Maple Leafs a 7-4 victory against the Ottawa Senators.
 Prior to being suspended after World War II breaks out, overtime is a mandatory 10-minute period, rather than the five-minute, sudden-death format adopted when it's restored in 1983.

 1960: Gordie Howe passes longtime rival Maurice Richard to become the NHL's all-time scoring leader with a second-period assist and a third-period goal in the Detroit Red Wings' 3-1 victory against the visiting Chicago Blackhawks.
 Howe sets up a second-period goal by longtime linemate Alex Delvecchio, then scores a power-play goal early in the third period to finish the night with 947 points in 888 NHL games.
 By the time he plays his last NHL game on April 6, 1980, Howe has 801 goals and 1,850 points.
-Those records stand until Wayne Gretzky comes along in the 1980s.
+Those records stand until Wayne Gretzky comes along later in the 1980s.

 1966: Bobby Hull of the Blackhawks scores four goals for the second time in the 1965-66 season.
 It's his 17th NHL hat trick and makes him the first Chicago player with 300 NHL goals.
 Despite Hull's big night, which includes scoring three goals in less than seven minutes during the third period, the Blackhawks lose 6-5 to the New York Rangers at Chicago Stadium.

 1968: The Maple Leafs defeat the NHL All-Stars 4-3 at Maple Leaf Gardens.
 It's the final All-Star game that matches the defending Stanley Cup champions against an All-Star team composed of players from the other NHL franchises, including the six that come into the League as part of the 1967 expansion.

 1990: Glenn Healy makes 51 saves for his second NHL shutout in the New York Islanders' 3-0 victory against the Vancouver Canucks at Nassau Coliseum.
 At the time, it's the second-highest number of saves in a shutout by an NHL goaltender, trailing a 52-save shutout by Jacques Plante of the Montreal Canadiens against the Blackhawks at Chicago Stadium on Nov.
 13, 1955.